JvanKatwijk/qt-dab/README.md

 from which the signal comes from the selected transmitter.

-If the DX mode is set, Qt-DAB-6.9 will save the transmitters that are identified in a text file, in Windows the file in the Qt-DAB-files folder in the home folder, in Linux the file is stored in the Qt-DAB-files folder in the "/tmp" directory.
+If the DX mode is set, Qt-DAB-6.9 will save the transmitters that are identified in a text file.
+BY default files are placed in a folder (directory)  *Qt-DAB-files*, a folder that is to be found in the user's home folder.
-Name of the file is *tii-files.txt*.

 ![6.8](/res/read_me/QTmap.png?raw=true)

-As seen in the table above, distances to the transmitters can be computed.
-In Qt-DAB the transmitters can be made visible on a map.

 Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a small webserver starts that shows